May 1st – October 31st – Sunrise to 10:00 p.m.

 Lawrence Big Hill Park – 191 North 9th Avenue

 This ten (10) acre park is located at the end of North 9th Avenue.
 There is a small picnic area with a few activity bars set in a grove of mature pine trees.
 Access from the park can be gained by a stairway located on Jefferson Street across from Garland Park.
-There are not any restroom facilities available.
+There are no restroom facilities available.
 A small parking lot at North 9th Avenue entrance is available.
 View directions.

 Martin Park – 207 South 3rd Avenue

 This is an approximately one (1) acre park located on South 3rd Avenue.
 This park contains a band stand and is used throughout the summer for the Harmony by the Bay concert series on Wednesday evenings from mid-June through August.
 Food and refreshments are available.